allegro/turnilo/README.md

 ## Roadmap

 We will be working on:
-- Schema and configuration management
+- Time comparison visualization
 - Additional visualizations
+- Search dimension values
 - Exclusion filters
-- Being able to embed Pivot in your app to provide your users with analytics
+- Being able to easily embed Pivot in your app
-- Various additions, improvements and fixes to make the UI more complete
+- Various additions, improvements and fixes to make the app more complete

 ## Questions & Support